Why Diversity, Equity and Inclusion Are Important

 - Anyone with a debilitating mental condition, such as PTSD, OCD or severe depression

-The simple act of creating a flexible work environment can save money, resources and help create a more diverse and inclusive workplace.
+The simple act of creating a flexible work environment can save money, resources and promote diversity, equity, and inclusion.